-In a series of recent publications, the Kyoto group has shown that it is possible to encapsulate small and even reactive molecules in a modified $C{60}$ cage with tailored entrance and exit holes (Hasegawa et al., 2018a; Futagoishi et al., 2017; Hashikawa et al., 2018).
-Using such designer type open cages instead of closed structures creates a new route for the preparation of in-

-- 15 teresting compounds.
-The family of endohedral fullerenes having closed carbon cages like N@C60 (Murphy et al., 1996), He@C60 (Saunders et al., 1994), H2@C60 (Komatsu et al., 2005), H2O@C60 (Kurotobi and Murata, 2011), HF@C60 (Krachmalnicoff et al., 2016), and CH4@C60 (Bloodworth et al., 2019), as well as C82 (Stevenson et al., 1999) based metalloendohedrals can thus be expanded significantly.
+In a series of recent publications, the Kyoto Group has shown that it is possible to encapsulate small and even reactive molecules in a modified C60 cage with tailored entrance and exit holes (Hasegawa et al., 2018a; Futagoishi et al., 2017; Hashikawa et al., 2018).
+Using such designertype open cages instead of closed structures creates a new route for the preparation of interesting compounds.
+The family of endohedral fullerenes with closed carbon cages like N@C60 (Murphy et al., 1996), He@C60 (Saunders et al., 1994), H2@C60 (Komatsu et al., 2005), H2O@C60 (Kurotobi and Murata, 2011), HF@C60 (Krachmalnicoff et al., 2016), and CH4@C60 (Bloodworth et al., 2019), as well as C82 (Stevenson et al., 1999) based metallo-endohedrals, can thus be expanded significantly.
 It has been shown that these new compounds can be stable under ambient conditions, allowing easy handling.
-If encapsulated molecules are paramagnetic, as in case of O2 or NO, EPR is the method - of choice for elucidating their properties.
-This allows determining not only the stationary spin Hamilton parameters but furthermore allows detecting of dynamic properties arising from internal dynamics or motion of the compound as a whole.
-In case of La@C82 for instance it was possible to conclude from an analysis of 2D EXCSY spectra that the metal ion is rigidly locked to the inside surface of the carbon cage (Rübsam et al., 1996).
-In the present case of encapsulated NO radical it was concluded from the broad variance of its principal g matrix values (Hasegawa et al., 2018a) that even at low temperatures the radical is

-- not fixed to a particular site.
-It was remarkable that the very small value quoted for the axial component (Hasegawa et al., 2018a) of 0.225 deviates significantly from the value determined for NO radicals trapped in a single crystal host (Ryzhkov and Toscano, 2005), or NO radicals adsorbed in zeolites (Poeppl et al., 2000).
-This very small value of $g_3 = 0.225$ , deduced by an analysis of a cw measurement, necessitated confirmation by pulse EPR experiments, better suited for the study of very broad spectra.
-Although a $T_2$ variation as function of the external field can distort the shape of a pulse derived spectrum to - some extent, difficulties in detecting extremely broad spectra with virtually absent changes within the typically achievable $B_0$ modulation amplitudes in cw EPR can lead to misinterpretations, in particular if the supposed spectrum extends a factor of two beyond the possible acquisition range.
+If encapsulated molecules are paramagnetic, as in the case of 3O2 or 2NO, electron paramagnetic resonance (EPR) is the method of choice for elucidating their properties.
+This not only allows determination of the stationary-spin Hamilton parameters, but furthermore allows detection of dynamic properties arising from internal dynamics or motion of the compound as a whole.
+In the case of La@C82 for instance, it was possible to conclude from an analysis of two-dimensional EXCSY spectra that the metal ion is rigidly locked to the inside surface of the carbon cage (Rübsam et al., 1996).
+In the present case of an encapsulated NO radical it was concluded from the broad variance of its principal g matrix values (Hasegawa et al., 2018a) that even at low temperatures the radical is not fixed to a particular site.
+It was remarkable that the very small value quoted for the axial component (Hasegawa et al., 2018a) of 0.225 deviates significantly from the value determined for NO radicals trapped in a single crystal host (Ryzhkov and Toscano, 2005) or NO radicals adsorbed in zeolites (Poeppl et al., 2000).
+This very small value of $g_3 = 0.225$, deduced by an analysis of a continuous wave (cw) measurement, necessitated confirmation by pulse EPR experiments, better suited for the study of very broad spectra.
+Although a T_2 variation as a function of the external field can distort the shape of a pulse-derived spectrum to some extent, difficulties in detecting extremely broad spectra with virtually absent changes within the typically achievable B_0 modulation amplitudes in cw EPR can lead to misinterpretations, in particular if the supposed spectrum extends a factor of 2 beyond the possible acquisition range.
 So far, neither relaxation nor nitrogen hyperfine data were reported, which might be important for a full characterization of the compound.
 It was the aim of the present study to obtain by multi-frequency EPR and ENDOR techniques a complete spin Hamiltonian parameter set for the encapsulated radical.
-In addition, the anticipated - 35 effects of a non-spherical cage potential on the radical are explored and effects due to the structural modification of the cage are studied.
+In addition, the anticipated effects of a nonspherical cage potential on the radical are explored, and effects due to the structural modification of the cage are studied.

-2 Experimental Part
+2 Experimental part

-2.1 Sample Preparation
+2.1 Sample preparation